diogoaurelio/schedoscopeWiki/Hive-Transformation.md

 # Packaging and Deployment

-When using custom UDFs within Hive transformations the code implementing the UDF must be properly packaged such that Schedoscope can automatically deploy it on the cluster and `withFunctions` can find it to create correct `CREATE FUNCTION` statements.
+When using custom UDFs within Hive, transformations the code implementing the UDF must be properly packaged such that Schedoscope can automatically deploy it on the cluster and `withFunctions` can find it to create correct `CREATE FUNCTION` statements.

 Generally, there are two ways of deploying custom UDFs:

 ## In-Project

 The UDF can be part of the same codebase as the Schedoscope views.
-In this case, the UDF and classes it depends on should be bundled into an additional project jar with the filename ending with `-hive.jar` and put into the classpath.
-During startup of Schedoscope, such jar files are discovered on the classpath and uploaded to HDFS, usually in the folder configured by the property `schedoscope.transformations.hive.location` suffixed by the environment config property `schedoscope.app.enviroment`.
-The default folder is `/tmp/schedoscope/hive/dev/`.
+In this case, the UDF and classes it depends on should be bundled into an additional project jar.
+This filename of this jar should end with `-hive.jar` and be put into the classpath when launching Schedoscope.

+During startup, Schedoscope discovers such jar files on the classpath and uploads them to HDFS, usually into the folder configured by the property `schedoscope.transformations.hive.location` suffixed by the environment config property `schedoscope.app.enviroment`.
+Thus, the default folder is `/tmp/schedoscope/hive/dev/`.

 With maven, such a jar can be packaged using the Proguard plugin, for example: